WiMoVE-OSS/docs/docs/setup/manual/gateway.md

 ## Setting Up Dnsmasq

-1. Install `dnsmasq` as a dhcp-server on the gateway.
+1. Install `dnsmasq` as a DHCP server on the gateway.
     ```bash
     sudo apt install dnsmasq
     ```